weo3dev/bowleague/README.md

 It's (not so) ugly right now, but it's up: [take a look](http://www.weo3.com/bowleague)

+**As of the latest release of Angular (4.0), both ngx-charts and MaterialDesign yap about peer dependency, with no adverse affects**

 # Intro

 `bowleague` is a casual bowling league app for league, team, and player tracking.